dgm4miccai/dgm4miccai.github.io/_pages/about.md

 - Segmentation, Detection, Synthesis, Reconstruction, Denoising, Supersampling, Registration
 - Image-to-Image translation for Synthetic Training Data Generation or Augmented Reality

-We particularly welcome the papers driven by the theme "MIC meets CAI".
+We particularly welcome papers driven by the theme "MIC meets CAI".
 Interesting novel applications of deep generative models in MIC and CAI beyond these topics are also welcome.